maxkapur/CollegeApplication/README.md

 If you found this research useful, please consider citing [our arXiv paper](https://arxiv.org/abs/2205.01869).

+The `paper/` directory contains a shorter version of the paper which is currently a work in progress.

 This repo also contains slides for 3-, 8-, 15-, and 25-minute (`slides_$(n)min`) presentations of the research.
 Each slides directory also includes a presentation script (`script.md`) in English and Korean.
 The 3-minute presentation is written in Reveal.js and can be [viewed online](https://misc.maxkapur.com/CollegeApplication/).

 Until this notice is removed, all Korean translations should be regarded as a work in progress.